-A double click to a button opens this layout full screen with all input channels. (see
+A double click to a button opens this layout full screen with all input channels. (see Figure 67: Full Screen view of a layout)

-Figure 53: Full Screen view of a layout
+Figure 67: Full Screen view of a layout

 When enabled by the administrator, click one input channel and then another to swap these channels on the MDM display.
 The new selection is permanent over all shut downs and reboots.